Please ensure that you read the guidelines set out below before submitting an abstract on-line. Abstracts must conform to the guidelines below:

 It is the responsibility of the Submitter (User) to pass on any relevant information regarding the meeting to the other authors, and ensure that all authors approve the submission and presentation.

-The on-line system will ask you to confirm the Presenting Author.
+You will be asked to confirm the presenting author..
 All presentations (oral or poster) must be made by a listed author who has been directly involved in the project.
-All Presenting Authors must register (and pay) to attend the Conference.
+All presenting authors must register (and pay) to attend the conference.

-Abstracts must use the following outline (with the exception of case reports):
+Abstracts must use the following outline (with the exception of case reports and submissions in the Quality Improvement category):

 For case reports ONLY use the following section headings: